-Few of the portfolio's companies suffered any fundamental deterioration or substantial changes in cash flows; yet holdings declined similarly to the sector returns.
-One discernible example was the portfolio's financial holdings, which detracted from better returns, yet to a lesser degree than the benchmark's financials.
-Stock prices declined, largely due concerns about the European banking crisis.
-This held true for the portfolio holdings, with KBC Groep declining on higher provisions and DNB Nor falling with Nordic peers even though it is one of the best Nordic performers over the last three months.
+Few of the portfolio companies suffered any fundamental deterioration or substantial changes in cash flows; yet holdings declined similarly to the sector returns.
+Many of the Fund's U.S. banking holdings announced healthy trends in earnings during the quarter; both Ameris Bancorp and Colony Bankcorp reported positive net income for the June 2011 quarter, with lower loan loss provisions and growth in demand deposits.
+However, stock prices declined, largely due to investor liquidation of financial stocks as a result of concerns about the European banking crisis.
+This held true of foreign stocks as well, with KBC Groep declining on higher provisions and DNB Nor falling with Nordic peers although it has been one of the best Nordic performers over the last three months.